-If you want to add some Dai to your portfolio you’ll need to buy it using another digital currency.
+If you want to add some Dai to your portfolio you can buy it with other cryptocurrencies, or directly with Malaysian ringgit on certain exchanges.
 Keep reading to find out how.

 Disclaimer: This information should not be interpreted as an endorsement of cryptocurrency or any specific